wasibiit/ex_countries/README.md

 ## License

-  Copyright © 2015 Ilija Eftimov <ileeftimov@gmail.com>
+  Copyright © 2024 Wasi Ur Rahman <wasibiit@gmail.com>

   This work is free.
 You can redistribute it and/or modify it under the terms of the MIT License.
 See the LICENSE file for more details.